chrismyers2000/MeshAdv-Mini/Data/Misc/Installer Scripts/README.md

   ./meshtasticd_config_tool_V2.py
   ```
   - Please note, you will need to reboot a few times for everything to be fully functional
+  - After installing Meshtastic CLI, you need to close the GUI and terminal window so the CLI can show up in the proper PATH.
   ---
 ## 2. Text based installer - Minimal at this point